Everything You Need to Know About Tasmania: 14 Questions Answered

 Q: What's MONA actually like?

 Impossible to categorize.
 It's a private art museum carved into sandstone cliffs, built by a mathematician who made his money gambling.
 The collection ranges from ancient Egyptian mummies to a machine that simulates human digestion (including the, uh, final stage).
 Some rooms are pitch dark.
 Some are blindingly bright.
-The app replaces labels and gives you the collector's irreverent commentary.
+The app replaces the labels and hands you the collector's irreverent commentary instead.

 It's confrontational, sometimes offensive, and genuinely brilliant.
 Entry: AUD $35.
 Allow 3-4 hours.
 Take the MONA ROMA ferry from Hobart (AUD $25 return).

-If you hate contemporary art, you might still love it.
-If you love contemporary art, you'll definitely love it.
+Hate contemporary art?
+You might still love it.
+Love contemporary art?
+You'll definitely love it.

-Q: Is Cradle Mountain worth it even if I'm not a hiker?
+Q: Is Cradle Mountain worth it even if you're not a hiker?

 Absolutely.
-The Dove Lake circuit (2 hours, boardwalk, flat) requires zero hiking experience and gives you Tasmania's most iconic view.
-At dusk, wombats graze along the trail.
-The Enchanted Walk (20 minutes, wheelchair accessible) goes through mossy temperate rainforest.
+The Dove Lake circuit (2 hours, boardwalk, flat) asks for zero hiking experience and delivers Tasmania's most iconic view.
+At dusk, wombats graze right along the trail.
+The Enchanted Walk (20 minutes, wheelchair accessible) threads through mossy temperate rainforest.

 The Overland Track is for serious hikers.
 Cradle Mountain itself is for everyone.